angular/angular/aio/content/guide/template-syntax.md

 > *Take each hero in the `heroes` array, store it in the local `hero` looping variable, and make it available to the templated HTML for each iteration.*

-Angular translates this instruction into a `<template>` around the host element, then uses this template repeatedly to create a new set of elements and bindings for each `hero` in the list.
+Angular translates this instruction into a `<ng-template>` around the host element, then uses this template repeatedly to create a new set of elements and bindings for each `hero` in the list.